-NB Where fundraising is carried out in aid of an organisation, but without the organisations permission , they will assess on a case-by-case basis whether any responsibility can reasonably be assigned to the charity in respect of the activity concerned.
+*Where fundraising is carried out in aid of an organisation, but without the organisation's permission, they will assess on a case-by-case basis whether any responsibility can reasonably be assigned to the charity in respect of the activity concerned.

 What is its role?

-Its role is to stand up for best practice in fundraising, in order to protect donors and support the vital work of fundraisers.
-It works in partnership with other regulators and the representative bodies in the charitable and fundraising sectors to build public confidence and ensure consistent fundraising standards across the UK.
+Its role is to stand up for best practice in fundraising, with the dual purpose of both protecting donors and supporting the vital work of fundraisers.
+It works in partnership with other regulators and representative bodies in the charitable and fundraising sectors to build public confidence and ensure consistent fundraising standards across the UK.